-- elect two directors to serve until the 2003 annual meeting of stockholders: - consider and act upon a proposal to adopt a new stock option plan; and - 3. transact any other business that properly comes before the meeting.
+- elect three directors to serve until the 2004 Annual Meeting of Stockholders; - approve an increase in the number of shares available to be issued under our stock option plan by 2.9 million shares; and - transact any other business that properly comes before the meeting.

-To vote at the meeting, you must be a stockholder of record at the close of business on June 13, 2000.
+To vote at the meeting, you must be a stockholder of record at the close of business on June 15, 2001.